 National Dental Practice-Based Research Network

+The National Administrative and Resource Center is headquartered at the University of Alabama at Birmingham and includes six regional Nodes or administrative hubs and one specialty dentistry Node.
+Kaiser Permanente’s Center for Health Research serves as the National Coordinating Center for the National Dental PBRN.
+Network membership comprises over 6,500 dental practitioners in all 50 states, representing a variety of practice settings and types.
 The Network provides practitioners with an opportunity to propose or participate in research studies by building on practitioners’ observations from their own practices and addressing research questions that are directly relevant to their daily practice.

 Studies include: Management of painful temporomandibular disorders, HPV screening for oral cancer risk, management of adult open openbite, orofacial pain after endodontic treatment, and opioid prescribing practices of dentists.